j2cry/cost_allocation/readme.txt

 II.
 In a single docker container
     1. Uncomment the required code block in the dockerfile
+    2. In the file `settings.py` specify the IP address of the container with the database as `localhost`, specify the port (variable `MONGO_SERVER`)
-    2. In the project directory, run the `docker build -t cost_service .` command
+    3. In the project directory, run the `docker build -t cost_service .` command
-    3. Launch the container using the command `docker run -dp 80:8080 cost_service`
+    4. Launch the container using the command `docker run -dp 80:8080 cost_service`